OutSystems/docs-support/src/community/customer-portal.md

 </div>

+#### For ODC infrastructures

+Users created in the ODC Portal are automatically added to your account in the Customer Portal, according to the following rules that are based on their ODC organization roles.
+In case they have a Community, no other action is required.
+However, if a Community account does not exist, the members marked as Pending will need to [create an OutSystems Community account](https://www.outsystems.com/community/) with the same email to complete their onboarding and benefit from [ODC Training Catalog](https://learn.outsystems.com/training/catalog/odc).

+* ODC Administrator (built-in role) becomes an Infrastructure Admin;
+* ODC Developer (built-in role) becomes a Member;
+* ODC custom roles are based on the Support permissions:
+    * Permission to “View all support cases” becomes an Infrastructure Admin;
+    * Permission to “Open support cases” only becomes a Member.
+    * Otherwise, the user is not created in the Customer Portal.

 ### Editing permissions for existing members

+#### For O11 infrastructures

 To change a user’s permissions click **Edit** under the **ACTION** column.
 You can also remove a user by clicking **Delete**.

+#### For ODC infrastructures

+To change a user’s permissions or remove them you must use the ODC Portal.
+Users updated in the ODC Portal are automatically updated in the Customer Portal, based on their deletion, deactivation, or changes in their ODC organization roles.

 ### Defining the security contact

 The security contact will receive all communications and notifications that are security-related.
 This contact may have other permissions.

 The security contacts are those members that are added and have the **Role** set as **Security**.

 On the **Security Contact** field, fill in the phone number.
 This security contact can only be managed by users with **Company Admin** or **Infra Admin** permissions.